m4sterbunny/technical-writing-guide/Style_guide_NetworQ_Documentation.md

 2) active voice (e.g. are rather than have begun)
 3) To show necessity, use must.
 To show ability use can:
 4) Instructional language
-		not	instructional language.
-So "If you want" and "then you may" rather "To do x, do Y".
+		not	optional: So "If you want" and "then you may" rather "To do x, do Y".
 5) Avoid links in headers
 6) Simple steps (nothing implicit)